In the first place I would like to tell you that

-It is mostly when your cat will get old that you will notice the difference, indeed the kidneys are not able to regenerate themselves, so when they cannot normally filter your cat will develop urea and creatinine.
-If you succeed, like us, to have a fifteen year old cat with a young blood check-up, it will be thank to your food choice.
+so when they cannot normally filter your cat will develop urea and creatinine.
+If you succeed, like us, to have a fifteen year old cat with a young blood check-up,

 Depending on his/her age he/she will have to eat a growth food, then an adult food and finally a senior food.

 We have been partners with Hill’s for 20 years and we only use this brand of croquettes for our dogs and cats.
-For the pleasure to give them fresh food we offer them now and again chicken breast or boiled white fish but this is not justify by any nutritional need.
+For the pleasure to give them fresh food we offer them now and again

-Obviously our cats are first tested then vaccinated against infectious cats’ illness (coryza, typhus, and leukaemia); unfortunately there is no vaccine against the PIF and the FIV (at least in France).
-The MCF association (Maine Coon France) teaches you everything about the infectious illness:
+Obviously our cats are first tested then vaccinated against infectious cats’ illness (coryza, typhus, and leukaemia); unfortunately there is no vaccine against the PIF and the FIV

 Let’s talk about what is more worrying for our Maine Coons, genetic diseases: